PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 == Cyber may be underelicited

 // (can be lucky, can be unlucky - > need a bounty market) ("cyber maybe  underelicited". history -> some examples, taking them into account, we think that bounty market is good)
-Currently cyber evaluations of frontier models are usually done by a small internal evaluation team. #todoap[Are there external evaluations in any of fromtier labs?
+Typically, cyber evaluations of frontier models are done by a small internal evaluation teams within AI labs. #todoap[Are there external evaluations in any of fromtier labs?
 How much are you confident about this actually being true?]

 Cyber evaluatoins made by a single team sometimes may be underelicited.